mobily-enterprises/best-webdriver/GUIDE.md

       port: 4444
     })

 Note that you are using the generic {@link Driver}, which means that no browser-specific workarounds for W3C compliance will be applied.
-If you did want that to happen, for example with Chrome, you would simply run:

-    var driver = new drivers.ChromeDriver(remote, {

 ### Running amok with driver calls